-The fern reaches up to 2-4 feet length and breadth both.
+The fern reaches up to 2-4 feet in length and breadth both.
 The plant is a slow grower.
-The leaves or fronds of the plants emerge directly from the soil. these are simple in structure with linear shape and pinnate venation.
+The leaves or fronds of the plants emerge directly from the soil these are simple in structure with linear shape and pinnate venation.

 How to take care of Asplenium